hushuolin/aws-data-quality-pipeline/docs/data_quality_requirements.md

-# Data Quality Requirements for Pipeline
+# Data Quality Requirements for Fintech Data Pipeline

 This document outlines the data quality requirements for the fintech data pipeline.
 These requirements focus on schema validation, data consistency, data validity, scalability, error handling, and alerting to ensure the robustness, reliability, and efficiency of the pipeline.